SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 as described in :ref:`Declarations_FunctionDeclaration`.

-There are several special forms that allow closures to be written more concicely:
+There are several special forms that allow closures to be written more concisely:

 * A closure can omit the types of its parameters, its return type, or both.